 It’s always great to meet, but it’s not always practical.
 I haven’t met sixty percent of my clients.
-Others have come to Brisbane for a one-off meeting at some point, or have arranged for me to travel to wherever they are for a few days.
+Others have come to Hobart for a one-off meeting at some point, or have arranged for me to travel to wherever they are for a few days.

 Everything you tell me is in the utmost confidence.
 If you decide that something you’ve told me is no longer appropriate, it is deleted.
 It’s your book and you decide what goes in it.

-When we work on the structure of your book, we list the people who would be valuable as contributors.
+When we work on the content of your book, we list the people who would be valuable as contributors.
 I then contact them and ask for their help.
 People are usually delighted to be involved.

 You have the final say on what goes into your memoir.

 Unless you’re a graphic designer, it’s best to leave book cover design to the professionals.
 I will put you in touch with designers who will understand your needs and come up with just the right cover.
 If you have any ideas or preferences, they’ll take them on board too.

 Absolutely.
 Remember, these are your words, your memories, reflections, feelings, and emotions.
 This is all about you, and your name should be there.

 Your voice is the most important part of your book.
 The way we speak does not translate well into writing, so I use my skills and experience to make your readers feel like you’re talking to them, telling your story as they read your book, while keeping everything flowing and engaging.

 This depends on whether you intend to indie (self) publish, or submit your manuscript to a mainstream publisher.
 We discuss all the options and then you can decide on strategy.
 Once we have our final draft, I’m there to help with direction when and if you need it, with either submissions or pointing you in the direction of dependable and trustworthy indie publishing companies.